 Optimizing your website for local search results can prove to be a big winner if done correctly.
 Keep it human and let the search engines naturally index the content for your best results.

-Claim and optimize your Google My Business page
+Claim and optimize your Google Business Profile listing

-If you want to be found in local search, claim and verify your Google My Business.
-According to Google itself, you can improve your local ranking by using Google My Business and creating a robust profile because whenever someone searches for a local business, Google displays results using information it has in its database of local businesses.
+If you want to be found in local search, claim and verify your Google Business Profile.
+According to Google itself, you can improve your local ranking by using Google Business Profiles and creating a robust profile.
+Whenever someone searches for a local business, Google displays results using information it has in its database of local businesses.

 Things to consider: